 This is usually treated straight away with an operation to remove the affected part of the bowel.

 Fistula

 A fistula is an abnormal opening that forms between 2 parts of the body.
-Rarely after pelvic radiotherapy, an opening can develop between the rectum and urethra.
+Rarely after pelvic radiotherapy, an opening can develop between: